Oil sands in Canada

 Around 20 percent of the oil sand is so close to the surface that it is possible to mine it in open pits.
 To extract the remaining 80 percent, insitu techniques are required to make oil sand in the ground fluid so that it can be pumped up to the surface for refining.
 Since it takes more steps to extract oil from oil sand than from oil fields, the refining process requires more energy, which means that oil sand is more carbon intensive.
 The environment is also affected locally and regionally by emissions of acidifying substances to air, leakage into watercourses and changes to the landscape.
 The degree of environmental impact depends on the techniques used for extraction.
 The mines use large quantities of water from a nearby river in their processes, while the insitu processes use groundwater.

-The Ethical Councils report impacts of the mining industry
+The Council on Ethics report impacts of the mining industry

-To gain a better understanding of the environmental impacts of the mining industry, in 2008 the Ethical Council drew up a report on and visited a mine in Guatemala.
-The Ethical Council works with other institutional investors to address individual companies and entire sectors.
+To gain a better understanding of the environmental impacts of the mining industry, in 2008 the Council on Ethics drew up a report on and visited a mine in Guatemala.
+The Council on Ethics works with other institutional investors to address individual companies and entire sectors.